Zamiell/isaac-faq/README.md

 Here, "foo" is a Lua *module* that provides variables and methods.

 One important aspect of `require` is that when it is used, it caches the result.
 Thus, when a file is required in two different places in the code, it will execute all the code normally on the first require, and then return a reference to the module on the second require.
-(This kind of makes sense, because there is no need to execute the same code over and over.)
+(This default behavior makes sense, because there is no need to execute the same code over and over.)

 ### The `luamod` Problem With `require`